zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_makefiles.rst

 directories.
 The correct use of Makefiles is driven by the concept of recursion.

-In the recursion model, each Makefile within a directory includes the source code and any subdirectories to the build process.
-Each subdirectory follows the same principle.
+In the recursion model, each Makefile within a directory includes the source code and any sub-directories to the build process.
+Each sub-directory follows the same principle.
 Developers can focus exclusively in their own work.
 They integrate their module with the build system by adding a very simple Makefile following the recursive model.